metacontract/mc-mcp/.amf/knowledge/note/project.md

     *   **Rationale:** Chosen over TypeScript due to superior performance (crucial for potential `reference` function complexity and Foundry interaction), strong memory safety guarantees, robust concurrency features, explicit error handling (`Result`/`Option`), excellent tooling (Cargo, rustfmt, Clippy), and strong synergy with the Rust-based Foundry ecosystem.
 While the learning curve is steeper, the benefits in reliability and long-term maintainability outweigh the initial development speed difference for a developer tool.
 *   **Architecture:** Clean Architecture / Layered Architecture (Onion style).
 *   **MCP Integration:** `modelcontextprotocol-rust-sdk`.
     *   **Design Principle:** Following the official [rmcp repository](https://github.com/modelcontextprotocol/rust-sdk), there is no need to manage or initialize Peer types manually.
 The server should be started simply by calling `serve()` with the service and transport.
-The `peer` field in `RequestContext` can be omitted in tests and is not required for normal operation.
+The `peer` field in `RequestContext` can be omitted in tests and is not required for normal operation. **All related type errors are now resolved!**
 *   **Vector DB (for `reference`):** **Qdrant** (preferred) or **LanceDB**.
 Integrated *within* the `mc-mcp` server process.
     *   **Rationale for Internal Integration:** Aligns with MCP's local-first principle, ensures low latency (especially with `stdio`), provides self-contained functionality, simplifies `Tool` logic integration, enhances privacy, and avoids external dependencies on `mc-book` API.
 *   **Text Embedding Generation (for `reference`):** Local Sentence Transformer models (e.g., `all-MiniLM-L6-v2`) using Rust libraries like `fastembed-rs` or alternatives.